AndrasBocsardi/RAG_Agent/README.md

   No benchmarking included.
 Latency, accuracy, and scalability analysis could be added.

 - **Interface**
-  Runs in CLI; could be extended to a web interface (Streamlit/FastAPI).
+  Runs in CLI; could be extended to a web interface (ex.
+Streamlit).